HanYangCoder/HanYangCoder/README.md

 I'm **Hans Christian Herrera** and I am an Information Technology student in West Visayas State University.
 And as of 2020 I am in my third year in college and I'm majoring in Software Technologies.

-:round_pushpin: I was born and currently living here in Iloilo City, Philippines.
+:round_pushpin: I was born and currently living here in **Iloilo City, Philippines**.

 I aspire to be a professional programmer someday but more importantly I want to contribute to the open-source world.
 I've just started out using GitHub and I'm in the process of learning it along with Git.
 Though currently my machine is a Windows 10 OS, I do wanna try out Linux someday, specifically the Ubuntu distro. :penguin:

 :computer: **Here are some Languages/Frameworks/Development skills I know and some that I'm in the process of learning:**
 - Java